The Science of being HAPPY

 ● Understanding and addressing your “negativity landmines”, the situations or thoughts that most often trigger your negative emotions.

-When the theme of happiness is discussed, often the point is raised that in some tragic circumstances positive emotions are just not possible.
-In 2003 Ingrid Poulson’s estranged husband killed their two young children and her father.
-Poulson now inspires others to transcend adversity through resilience.
-Her book, Rise (2008), is about how to respond when the worst thing that can happen in life does happen.
+In some tragic circumstances positive emotions just might not seem possible.
+After Ingrid Poulson’s estranged husband killed their two young children and her father in 2003, she dedicated herself to inspiring others to transcend adversity through resilience.
+Her book, Rise (2008), is about how to respond when the worst thing that can happen in life occurs.
 Poulson’s advice for rising above adversity includes:

 ● Life goes on.
 “This statement may seem droll, perhaps a little heartless,” she says, “but the truth is we can survive the most incredibly challenging things.”